dvf/synapse/README.md

 ## Periodic tasks

+Agents do not only respond to messages.
+They also wake up: every few seconds, every weekday morning, or when the sun rises.

 Use `@node.periodic(...)` to run an async function on an interval, cron expression, or solar event while the node is running.
 Periodic tasks start with `await node.start()` or `node.run()`, and `await node.stop()` cancels scheduled and in-flight runs.

 ```python